 While gnat bites usually don’t break the skin all the way, they’re often more painful than a mosquito bite.

 This is because when they feed, they shoot out a chemical that makes it difficult for blood to clot quickly.

-Additionally, gnats are also known carriers of conjunctivitis, more commonly referred to as pinkeye.
-If you live on a farm, gnats can infect your livestock with diseases like the Blue Tongue virus and tularemia.
+Additionally fruit flies, gnats are also known carriers of conjunctivitis, more commonly referred to as pinkeye.
+If you live on a farm, gnats and fruit flies can infect your livestock with diseases like the Blue Tongue virus and tularemia.

 In other words?